 Who UNLV has left with Michigan transfer Alex Orji out

 Orji never earned starting duties in his Sin City arrival.
-UNLV and new head coach Dan Mullen envisioned rotational duties for Orji.
-The Rebels remain in strong shape outside of him.
+UNLV and new head coach Dan Mullen envisioned rotational duties for Orji, and Rebels remain in strong shape outside of him.

-Anthony Colandrea handled the bulk of the QB1 role inside Allegiant Stadium.
+Anthony Colandrea handled the bulk of the QB1 role inside Allegiant Stadium over the weekend.
 Colandrea completed 15-of-21 passes for 203 yards and tossed three touchdowns — one for 17 and two stretching 21 yards.

 Colandrea happens to be another new addition via the portal.
 He last suited up for the Virginia Cavaliers.
 The Saint Petersburg, Florida native officially transferred into the Mountain West Conference school on Dec.
 22, 2024.

-Depth remains in the QB room outside of Orji.
-Cameron Friel has hung around the roster.
-He became the MWC Freshman of the Year in 2021 but has settled for backup duties since then.
+Depth remains in the QB room outside of Orji, with Cameron Friel still on the roster.
+He became the MWC Freshman of the Year in 2021, but has settled for backup duties since then.
 He appeared in five games last season.

-Mullen has two freshmen at QB too with Gael Ochoa and Sebastian Circo comprising the rest of the room.
+Mullen has two freshmen at QB as well with Gael Ochoa and Sebastian Circo comprising the rest of the room.
 Ochoa took a redshirt season while the Fort Lauderdale native Circo became a Mullen signing — with the head coach tapping into his previous Florida connections.